AllenCell/cvapipe/DEV_RECOMMENDATIONS.md

     The obvious exception to this concept is where the underlying package actually utilizes `datastep` for the processing as well (Mitotic Classifier, NMA, etc.).

+3. Work with samples.

+    Because all data and parameters are tracked and logged.
+This is both beneficial for reproduction but also storage heavy.
+It is recommended to sample your data while working with it or at least sample the data and run your work with the sample before you push it up to Quilt (`cvapipe {step} push`).
+Ideally, the only time that the full dataset should be pushed to Quilt is on the `master` branch and managed by CI/CD.

 ## FAQ

 1. "I added a task to the `direct_upstream_tasks` parameter in my step but it isn't